felixlopz/hubrise-test-task/content/api/en/customer_management.md

 Anonymizing a customer also anonymizes his/her orders.
 The `customer` resource of anonymized orders are modified in the same way as described above.

+When a customer is anonymized, an [Event](/api/callbacks/#events) with an `update` type is triggered for the customer and for each affected order.

 <CallSummaryTable
   endpoint="POST /customer_lists/:customer_list_id/customers/:customer_id/anonymize"
   accessLevel="location, account"